-for those case sites opting to use a digital questionnaire.
-The online questionnaire was prepared by WP3 together with the sites, pre-tested for functionality and potential defects with the site owners and facilitators.
-Participants received a hyperlink to the survey during the Living Lab session and in a follow-up e-mail afterwards, with reminders sent out by the facilitators to ensure a good return rate.
+survey during the Living Lab session and in a follow-up e-mail afterwards, with reminders sent out by the facilitators to ensure a good return rate.

 For assessing the facilitators' perspectives of a Living Lab session (Appendix E), pretesting from the AmperRhei and feedback from the case sites led to a facilitator sheet with mainly open-ended questions to reflect the past Living Lab session.
-This more open approach was considered useful to encourage and stimulate more in-depth reflections of the facilitation team as well as the evaluating tools used during the sessions to draw lessons learned.
-This way, the facilitating teams of the case sites can better develop their concepts, strategies and use of different tools for their next meetings.
+This open approach was considered useful to encourage and stimulate more in-depth reflections of the facilitation team on their sessions as well as the evaluating tools used during the sessions to draw lessons learned.
+This way, the facilitating teams of the case sites can better develop concepts, strategies and use of different tools for their processes and meetings.